Welcome to the Podiatry Arena forums

 Oklahoma City bombing

-Within 90 minutes of the explosion, McVeigh was stopped by Oklahoma Highway Patrolman Charlie Hanger for driving without a license plate and arrested for illegal weapons possession.[6][7]
-Forensic evidence quickly linked McVeigh and Nichols to the attack; Nichols was arrested,[8] and within days, both were charged.
+Within 90 minutes of the explosion, McVeigh was stopped by Oklahoma Highway Patrolman Charlie Hanger for driving without a front license plate and arrested for illegal weapons possession.
+Forensic evidence quickly linked McVeigh and Nichols to the attack; within days, both men were charged.
 Michael and Lori Fortier were later identified as accomplices.
-McVeigh, a veteran of the Gulf War and a sympathizer with the U.S. militia movement, had detonated a Ryder rental truck full of explosives he parked in front of the building.
-Nichols had assisted with the bomb's preparation.
-Motivated by his dislike for the U.S. federal government and its handling of Ruby Ridge in 1992 and the Waco siege in 1993, McVeigh timed his attack to coincide with the second anniversary of the fire that ended the siege in Waco.[9][10]
+McVeigh, a combat veteran of the Gulf War, rented a Ryder truck, which he later filled with the explosives used in the attack.
+Nichols had assisted McVeigh in planning the attack, and in making the bomb.
+McVeigh and Nichols were primarily motivated by their anger at the U.S. federal government, particularly its handling of the law enforcement sieges at Ruby Ridge in 1992 and Waco in 1993, as well as the 1994 Federal Assault Weapons Ban.
+McVeigh had timed the retaliatory attack to coincide with the second anniversary of the end of the siege in Waco and the Battles of Lexington and Concord, the first engagements of the American Revolutionary War.

-The official FBI investigation, known as "OKBOMB", involved 28,000 interviews, 3,200 kg of evidence, and nearly one billion pieces of information.[11]
-When the FBI raided McVeigh's home, it found a telephone number that led them to a farm where McVeigh had purchased supplies for the bombing.[12][13][14]
+The official Federal Bureau of Investigation (FBI) report on the bombing, referred to as "OKBOMB", involved 28,000 interviews, 7,100 lbs (3,200 kg) of evidence, and nearly one billion pieces of information.
+When the FBI raided McVeigh's home, they found a telephone number that led them to a farm where McVeigh had purchased supplies for the bombing.
 The bombers were tried and convicted in 1997.
-McVeigh was executed by lethal injection on June 11, 2001, at the U.S. federal penitentiary in Terre Haute, Indiana.
-Nichols was sentenced to life in prison in 2004.
-In response to the bombing, the U.S. Congress passed the Antiterrorism and Effective Death Penalty Act of 1996, which limited access to habeas corpus in the United States, among other provisions.[15]
+McVeigh was sentenced to death; he was executed via lethal injection on June 11, 2001, at the U.S. federal penitentiary in Terre Haute, Indiana.
+Nichols was sentenced to life in prison without the possibility of parole.
+In response to the bombing, U.S. Congress passed the Antiterrorism and Effective Death Penalty Act of 1996, which limited access to habeas corpus in the United States, among other provisions.
 It also passed legislation to increase the protection around federal buildings to deter future terrorist attacks.
+The bombing remains the deadliest act of domestic terrorism in U.S. history and was the deadliest terrorist attack in U.S. history until the September 11 attacks.

 Cite error: There are <ref group=lower-alpha> tags or {{efn}} templates on this page, but the references will not show without a {{reflist|group=lower-alpha}} template or {{notelist}} template (see the help page).